cispa/CacheWarp/toy-examples/README.md

 vm> sysctl -w vm.nr_hugepages=1

 # First, you need to copy the file generic-writes-drop.c from the initial archive to the VM.
+# -O2 is used so that the loop counter is stored in registers but not on stack
 vm> gcc generic-writes-drop.c -O2 -o generic-writes-drop

 # Run